RetroDECK/ES-DE/FAQ.md

 ## I used to be a Batocera/Recalbox user and ES-DE can't seem to find some of my games?

 ES-DE uses the RetroPie naming conventions.
 In most cases the ROM directories are identical but for historical reasons some of them unfortunately don't match.
 For example Nintendo GameCube is called _gc_ in RetroPie and ES-DE while being named _gamecube_ in Batocera and Recalbox.
-The same is true for some other systems like n3ds vs. 3ds for Nintendo 3DS etc. See the _Supported game systems_ section of the [User guide](USERGUIDE.md#supported-game-systems) where there's a table listing the ROM directory names that ES-DE expects.
+The same is true for some other systems like n3ds vs. 3ds for Nintendo 3DS.
+See the _Supported game systems_ section at the bottom of the [User guide](USERGUIDE.md#supported-game-systems) where there's a table listing the system names that ES-DE expects.

 ## Can ES-DE update itself automatically when a new release becomes available?

 This functionality is planned but not yet implemented.
 It will probably be rolled out in two steps, with the first step being a notitication that a new release is available, and at a later stage adding complete in-application update support.
 For the time being you therefore need to regularly check the https://es-de.org website or join the ES-DE [Discord](https://discord.gg/EVVX4DqWAP) server or [subreddit](https://www.reddit.com/r/EmulationStation_DE/) where new releases are announced.

+## I can't find any game media links in the gamelist.xml files, where is this data stored?

+ES-DE works completely different compared to all other EmulationStation forks when it comes to handling of game media.
+There are no links in the gamelist.xml files, instead media files are simply matched against the ROM/game file name which makes for a much simpler, faster and completely portable setup.
+So replacing a game media file manually just involves copying a new file in place to overwrite the old file, no further updates are needed.
+Also see the next question below for more information.

+## Can I use an external scraper application instead of the built-in scraper?

+Yes to a certain extent this is supported and already used by some people.
+Few if any dedicated scrapers are updated specifically to support ES-DE though, so you may need to do some manual renaming and moving of files and directories for the time being.
+See the _Manually copying game media files_ section of the [User guide](USERGUIDE.md#manually-copying-game-media-files) for more details about this.

 ## I'm missing a feature, how can I request to have it added?